Octopath Traveler Review

 Reviewed by Grayshadow on Jul 19, 2018

-What's surprising is how well the voice-acting is.
-JRPG's are notorious for having subpar voice-acting but here it's actually well done.
-The issue is that the voice samples for specific actions can become repetitive but are easily dismissable.
+What's surprising is how well the voice acting is.
+JRPGs are notorious for having subpar voice acting, but here it's actually well done.
+The issue is that the voice samples for specific actions can become repetitive but are easily dismissible.

-What brings Octopath Traveler together its the outstanding soundtrack.
-A true masterpiece that rivals some of the best RPGs ever made.
-Everything from exploration to boss fights become charge situations that engulf the player in a mixture of musical instruments.
-The developers went above and beyond to ensure that the story, gameplay, and soundtrack all complemented one another for one unbelievable adventure.
+What brings Octopath Traveler together is its outstanding soundtrack.
+A true masterpiece that rivals some of the best RPGs ever made, everything from exploration to boss fights becomes a charged situation that envelops the player in a mixture of musical instruments.
+The developers went above and beyond to ensure that the story, gameplay, and soundtrack all complemented one another for an unbelievable adventure.

 Adam Siddiqui